 An Act of Forgiveness

 And yet, along with the transformation of our minds comes the transformation of our hearts.
 We are no longer attached to the chains of anger and bitterness.
-Not because we became numb from the pain, but because that is what we have to do in our new identity as followers of Christ.
+Not because we became numb from the pain, but because we have to do in our new identity as followers of Christ.

 No longer are we slaves to sin and anything attached to it because we were made pure and free out of love.
 To give back the love that took place on the Cross, we have to have that love in our hearts, too.